Zeex/subhook/README.md

-[SubHook][github] is a super-simple library for setting function hooks at run time and it works on both Linux and Windows.
-Currently it supports only x86.
+[SubHook][github] is a super-simple hooking library for C/C++ that works on both Linux and Windows.
+Currently supports only x86.

 Examples
 --------